 Also, the lovely Telfair Museum of Art, which occupies a regal 1818 mansion and is the oldest art museum in the south, opened its striking, contemporary Jepson Center for the Arts in 2006.
-Other worthwhile stops include the Flannery O'Connor Childhood Home and Juliette Gordon Low Birthplace.
+Other worthwhile stops include the Flannery O'Connor Childhood Home, Juliette Gordon Low Birthplace, and Bonaventure Cemetary.

 A Side Trip to Tybee Island:

 It's just a 20- to 25-minute drive to Tybee Island, Savannah's beach community, which generally feels distinctly more family-oriented and less gay-popular than the city itself.
 With that in mind, it's worth coming out here, especially on a warm day, to walk or lie on the beach, tour Fort Pulaski National Monument, or grab a bite to eat.
 There are several fine dining options here, including Sundae Cafe and the famously dive-y and fun Crab Shack.
 The GLBT Tybee Gay Rainbow Fest, takes place in early May and including a number of events and parties

 Resources on Savannah:

 A handful of resources provide information on the city in general, and to a limited extent on the local gay scene.
 These include the Savannah Area Convention & Visitors Bureau, and the best online resource out there on the city, GaySavannah.com, which has details on gay-friendly businesses, including restaurants and nightlife, as well as gay-friendly accommodations.